For the safety of our clients and employees, the offices and workshops are working at reduced capacity.

 The warm stone gives the medieval lines of the fireplace a comforting and domestic feel.
 It's a small fireplace, and would work well in a bedroom or study, or smaller sitting room.
 For a larger room, try this English limestone fireplace.

 Handsome and solid, it's a classic Gothic Revival fireplace.
 For a more urban feel, this pleasing little cast iron fireplace is an appealing choice.

 Polished and with delicate mouldings, it's a great example of how cast iron developed as a sophisticated architectural material.
 Early 20th century fireplaces It's hard to pin down a style for the early 20th century: many of the fireplaces we have from this period are faithful reproductions of earlier styles.
 So, for the 20th century period, we've chosen an English moulded bolection fireplace made from polished limestone.

+Its crisp Art Deco lines with distinctive triangular jambs would work sit comfortably in an Arts and Crafts style house, or in a minimal contemporary space.
 We hope that's given you a starting point with your quest to find the right fireplace for your older house.
 If you're looking for a fireplace from a specific era, please get in touchwith us, and we'll help you find the closest possible match.
 We can also search widely for you if you have very specific requirements.